The Families of Flowering Plants | |

 Geography, cytology.
 Antarctic.
 Temperate.
 Patagonia.

 Taxonomy.
 Subclass Dicotyledonae; Crassinucelli.
 Dahlgrens Superorder Caryophylliflorae; Caryophyllales.
 Cronquists Subclass Caryophyllidae; Caryophyllales.
-APG 3 core angiosperms; core eudicot; Superorder Caryophyllanae; Order Caryophyllales (as a synonym of Amaranthaceae).
+APG III core angiosperms; core eudicot; Superorder Caryophyllanae.
+APG IV Order Caryophyllales (as a synonym of Amaranthaceae).

-This description is offered for casual browsing only.
-We strongly advise against extracting comparative information from it.
-This is much more easily achieved using the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting specified attributes, summaries of attributes within groups of taxa, geographical distribution, genera included in each family, classifications (Dahlgren; Dahlgren, Clifford, and Yeo; Cronquist; APG), and notes on the APG classification.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, distributions of character states within any set of taxa, geographical distribution, genera included in each family, and classifications (Dahlgren; Dahlgren, Clifford, and Yeo; Cronquist; APG).
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 1992 onwards.
 The families of flowering plants: descriptions, illustrations, identification, and information retrieval.
-Version: 25th November 2009. http://delta-intkey.com’.
+Version: 3rd September 2025. delta-intkey.com’.